Everyone knows the old joke: what is worse than finding a worm in your apple? Answer: Half a worm. The saying

 - Other natural enemies of codling moth include tachinid flies, ichneumon wasps, braconid wasps, chalcid

-wasps, carabid beetles, earwigs and ants.
+wasps, carabid beetles, predatory bugs, green and brown lacewings, ladybirds, earwigs and ants.
 Spiders eat

 - Night flying birds, tree frogs and small insectivorous bats will also reduce moth numbers.
+Small

-- Design your orchard area to be a poultry forage system, the chooks will turn damaged fruit into eggs and
+- Design your orchard area to be a poultry forage system.
+The chooks will turn damaged fruit into eggs and

 help to control a wide range of pests including codling moth.
-Do not introduce poultry into a young orchard,
+Instead of you having to pick up and dispose of

-range, small demountable fences can be used under specific trees.
+demountable fences can be used under specific trees.